kerchner/simml-compare/README.md

 ## FAQs

+### How do I use it?

+Go to https://github.com/kerchner/simml-compare/commits/main/simml.main.R and look at the diffs for each version increment.

 ### Why was this necessary when https://github.com/cran/simml contains tags for each version?

 Because `simml-main.R` in version 0.1.0 was renamed `simml.main.R` in subsequent versions, but apparently _not_ using `git mv` to rename, so GitHub considers